JahnaviPenmethsa/crop-recommendation/README.md

 ##  Project Overview
 This project aims to recommend the most suitable crop to grow based on environmental and soil conditions using machine learning.
 Built entirely on IBM Cloud, the solution leverages Watson Studio and AutoAI to process data, build models, and deploy predictions.

-## Tools & Technologies Used
- Component            Description

-IBM Watson Studio         Used to create and manage the ML pipeline IBM AutoAI                Automatically built and optimized ML models IBM Cloud Object Storage  Hosted datasets for analysis

 ## Problem Statement
 Agriculture is a vital sector, and selecting the appropriate crop for given conditions can significantly impact yield.
 This system assists farmers and agronomists in making data-driven decisions by recommending crops based on:
 - pH level